 Carbon monoxide (CO) is known as the silent killer because you can’t smell, hear or see it.
 CO naturally occurs anytime fuel is burned, but it can turn deadly when the fuel burns incompletely or isn’t vented properly.
 Call Xcel Energy at 1-800-895-2999 or 9-1-1 in an emergency suspected to be Carbon Monoxide related.

-In the home, CO can be formed, for example, by open flames, space heaters, water heaters, blocked chimneys or vents, running a car or other motor inside a garage or a similar enclosed space.
+In the home, CO can be formed, for example, by open flames, space heaters, standby generators, water heaters, blocked chimneys or vents, running a car or other motor inside a garage or a similar enclosed space.

 To help prevent CO poisoning, hire a qualified contractor annually to inspect your home’s fuel burning appliances and venting systems for proper ventilation.
 Performing routine maintenance is advised, especially prior to the beginning of each year’s heating season.

 A CO detector is a device that detects the presence of the carbon monoxide and sounds an alarm when CO levels develop.
 Because CO is colorless, odorless and tasteless, its presence is rarely, if ever, noticed and that makes a CO detector a valuable warning device.